-At the Meeting, you will be asked to approve, following the recommendation of our Compensation Committee and approval of the Board, adopting a new Compensation Policy (the "Amended Compensation Policy"), in the form attached to this Proxy Statement as Exhibit A.
+At the Meeting, you will be asked to approve, following the recommendation of our Compensation Committee and approval of the Board, adopting a new Compensation Policy (the "Proposed Compensation Policy"), in the form attached to this Proxy Statement as Exhibit A.

-The Amended Compensation Policy, if approved by our shareholders, will become effective immediately following the Meeting, for a period of three years.
-If the Amended Compensation Policy will not be approved by our shareholders, our current Compensation Policy will remain in full force and effect until the earlier of its expiration or the adoption of a new compensation policy.
-To the extent not approved by our shareholders at the Meeting, our Compensation Committee and Board may nonetheless approve the Amended Compensation Policy, following re-discussion of the matter and for specified reasons, provided such approval is in the best interests of the Company.
+The Proposed Compensation Policy, if approved by our shareholders, will become effective immediately following the Meeting, for a period of three years.
+If the Proposed Compensation Policy will not be approved by our shareholders, our current Compensation Policy will remain in full force and effect until the earlier of its expiration or the adoption of a new compensation policy.
+To the extent not approved by our shareholders at the Meeting, our Compensation Committee and Board may nonetheless approve the Proposed Compensation Policy, following re-discussion of the matter and for specified reasons, provided such approval is in the best interests of the Company.

-When reviewing and approving the Amended Compensation Policy, the Compensation Committee and the Board, with the advice and assistance of management and legal advisors, reviewed various data and information they deemed relevant, including peer group comparison, and considered numerous factors, including the relevant matters and provisions set forth in the Companies Law and regulations applicable to companies such as ours, market practices, competitive markets and the best interest of the Company and our shareholders.
-The Amended Compensation Policy is intended to present an accurate understanding of our compensation practices, better define its boundaries, simplify the administration of the policy, provide greater transparency and enhance controls around special payments as well as enable clawback of certain cash and equity compensation, thus further aligning the incentive plans of our officeholders with that of our shareholders.
-Our compensation committee and Board reviewed a comprehensive benchmark analysis of compensation policies' terms of peer companies.
-The peer group was constructed with careful consideration and represents an appropriate comparison pool based on the peer companies' industry, size, revenues and maturity stage and was approved by our compensation committee.
+When reviewing and approving the Proposed Compensation Policy, the Compensation Committee and the Board, with the advice and assistance of management, external financial advisors and legal advisors, reviewed various data and information they deemed relevant, including peer group comparison, and considered numerous factors, including the relevant matters and provisions set forth in the Companies Law and regulations applicable to companies such as ours, market practices, competitive markets and the best interest of the Company and our shareholders.
+The Proposed Compensation Policy, which is based mainly on our current Compensation Policy, presents an accurate understanding of our compensation practices, defines its boundaries, simplifies the administration of the policy, provides transparency and enhances controls around special payments as well as enables clawback of certain cash and equity compensation, thus further aligning the incentive plans of our officeholders with that of our shareholders.